 Ticking off everything on this checklist will ensure that you are well on your way to a smooth move to New Zealand from the UK.
 However, if you are a lover of checklists and want even more to cross off, check out our moving abroad checklist.
 Soon you will become a real moving boffin!

-Work culture in New Zealand is generally considered pleasant and friendly.
+The work culture in New Zealand is generally considered pleasant and friendly.
 While there is an expectation to work hard, this is balanced with an emphasis on spending quality time with friends and family outside of work.
 Sounds like moving to New Zealand can’t come soon enough!

 On the flip side, finding employment in New Zealand does not always come easy, so get thinking and check out the following online portals to get you started: